-Hourly Accumulation (H,h) Any device that is measuring Somethings/Hour can be accumulated.
+Treatment Letter Description Accumulation (Day & Mon) H h Any device that is measuring Somethings/Hour can be accumulated.
 The result is: how many Somethings have been used this Day and this Month.
 Likely candidates are Watts (to give WattHours), BTU/H to give BTU's.

-Yearly Accumulation (Y,y) Yearly accumulation is really just an extension of Hourly accumulation.
+Accumulation (Year, Mon) Y y Yearly accumulation is really just an extension of Hourly accumulation.
 The accumulated value is only reset on the first day of the new year.
-As with "H" and "h", a lower case "y" accumulates at 1/000th the rate.
-If you turn on Yearly accumulation, the \M value still accumulates Monthly, but the \D value will hold the Yearly accumulation.
+If you turn on Yearly accumulation, the M value still accumulates Monthly, but the D value will hold the Yearly accumulation.